Child labour in India: The Child Labour (Prohibition and Regulation) Act, 1986- ( CLPR Act )

-A "Child" is defined as any person below the age of 14 and the CLPR Act prohibits employment of a Child in any employment including as a domestic help (except helping own family in non-hazardous occupations).
-It is a cognizable criminal offence to employ a Child for any work.
-Children between age of 14 and 18 are defined as "Adolescent" and the law allows Adolescent to be employed except in the listed hazardous occupation and processes which include mining, inflammable substance and explosives related work and any other hazardous process as per the Factories Act, 1948.
+The CLPR Act prohibits employment of any person below the age of 14 (deemed a "Child") in any employment, including as a domestic help, except in helping their own family in non-hazardous occupations.
+Children between age of 14 and 18 are instead defined as "Adolescent", and the law allows them to be employed except in mining, flammable substance- and explosives-related work, and other hazardous processes.

-Juvenile Justice (Care and Protection) of Children Act, 2015

-This law made it a crime, punishable with a prison term, for anyone to keep a child in bondage for the purpose of employment.

 Right of Children to Free and Compulsory Education Act, 2009

 The law mandates free and compulsory education to all children aged 6 to 16 years.
-This legislation also mandated that 25 per cent of seats in every private school must be allocated for children from economically disadvantaged groups (implementation gaps remain).
+This legislation also mandated that 25 percent of seats in every private school must be allocated for children from economically disadvantaged groups (though implementation gaps remained).

 India formulated a National Policy on Child Labour in 1987.
 This Policy seeks to adopt a gradual & sequential approach with a focus on rehabilitation of children working in hazardous occupations.
 It envisioned strict enforcement of Indian laws on child labour combined with development programs to address the root causes of child labour such as poverty.
 In 1988, this led to the National Child Labour Project (NCLP) initiative.
 This legal and development initiative continues, with a current central government funding of Rs.
 6 billion, targeted solely to eliminate child labour in India.
 Despite these efforts, child labour remains a major challenge for India.